Landscape Design Principles

 Consider the Color in Your Landscape

-While you have the basic landscape design principles, you also need to ponder your color scheme.
+While you have the basic landscape design principles, you must also ponder your color scheme.

 Color theory is how colors work together.
 When you know the basics of color theory, you can add that as another element of your easy landscape design.

-Plants, including trees, shrubs, annuals, perennials, and ground covers, come in many colors.
-They're the "paint" in your landscape.
+Plants, including trees, shrubs, annuals, perennials, and ground covers, come in many colors and are the "paint" in your landscape.
 Here's what you need to know about color theory:

 - Remember the color wheel?
 The color wheel includes primary, secondary, and tertiary colors.